-Automated, sequential email messages is a great way to describe drip campaigns in plain English.
+Automated, sequential email messages are a great way to describe drip campaigns in plain English.

-Often referred to as drip campaigns but also known by other names – automated email campaigns, drip marketing, email automation, life-cycle emails, autoresponders and sometimes marketing automation – the idea is the same…
+Often referred to as drip campaigns but also known by other names – automated email campaigns, drip marketing automation, email automation, lifecycle emails, autoresponders, and sometimes marketing automation – the idea is the same…

 Drip campaigns are a sequence of marketing email messages that are sent out automatically on a preset schedule.

-Picture this – one email will be sent out as soon as a new subscriber joins your list, another will go out 2 days later featuring your services, with one more going out 4 days later asking people what they’re struggling with.
+Picture this – one email will be sent out as soon as a new subscriber joins your list, another will go out two days later featuring your services, and one more will go out four days later asking people what they’re struggling with.
 That would be a time-based sequence.

-Or the emails in the drip campaign can be triggered by actions that the subscriber has performed or some sort of behavior he/she has demonstrated on your website.
-For example, an action is when a link in your email is clicked; A behavioral trigger can be a visit to a particular web page or a purchase.
+The emails in the drip campaign can be triggered by actions the subscriber has performed or some behavior they have demonstrated on your website.
+For example, an effort is when a link in your email is clicked; A behavioral trigger can be a visit to a particular web page or a purchase.

 Table of contents

-In this complete guide to drip campaigns and email automation, we’re going to discuss:
+In this complete guide to drip campaigns and email automation, we're going to discuss the following:

 Chapter 2: Infographic: Drip campaign basics